wiggitywhitney/mcp-commit-story/README.md

 ## Unobtrusive by Design: Works Silently in the Background

 MCP Commit Story is triggered automatically by a Git hook with each commit.
-It works silently in the background, capturing context and generating journal entries without disrupting your workflow.
+It works silently in the background, capturing context and generating journal entries—plus daily, weekly, monthly, and yearly summaries—without disrupting your workflow.
 There's no need for manual intervention—just commit as usual, and your engineering story is recorded for you.

 ---